jaxcore/jaxcore-say/README.md

 As long this is the case I cannot put my code under any specific open source software license.
 However the software might be used under the "Fair Use" act (https://en.wikipedia.org/wiki/FAIR_USE_Act) in the USA.
 ```

-Jaxcore Speak will be updated according to any new information that comes to light and it is recommended that any further derivative works/improvement also be independently released under the GPL.
+Jaxcore Say will be updated according to any new information that comes to light and it is recommended that any further derivative works/improvement also be independently released under the GPL.